International Distillers & Vintners

-International Distillers & Vintners was a brewing and wine and spirits distribution company, formed from the 1962 merger of W&A Gilbey and United Wine Traders.
+International Distillers & Vintners was a brewing and wine and spirits distribution company, formed from the 1962 merger of W&A Gilbey and Justerini and Brooks.

-Founders
+History

 W&A Gilbey was founded in 1857 as a gin distillery by Sir Walter Gilbey, but by 1962 had a diversified family share holding, chaired by former figure skater and politician, Ronald Gilbey.
 He had resigned from London County Council in 1958, to become chairman of W&A Gilbey, a post he held for eleven years.
 At the time of the merger, Gilbey's was the largest wine and spirits company in the United Kingdom.

-In 1972, the company was bought by Watney Mann, and became their consolidated wine and spirits division.
-The group was taken over by Grand Metropolitan in 1972.